Damn Good Guides

 Why should I book a jetty fishing charter in Amelia Island with Captain Experiences?

-Our Damn Good Guides currently offer 10 jetty trips in Amelia Island, and the most popular trips in the area are The Awesome Island Experience! guided by David, Half Day Jetty Trip guided by Frank, and Slaying Sheepshead - 24’ Pathfinder guided by Frank.
+Our Damn Good Guides currently offer 10 jetty trips in Amelia Island, and the most popular trips in the area are The Awesome Island Experience! guided by David, Half Day Jetty Trip guided by Frank, and Nearshore and Jetties guided by Scott.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.